emkcloud/livewire-tweak/docs/contents/prefix-core.md

 URL::defaults(['groupwire' => 'backend']);
 ```

-At this point, we should get the following as the main routes:
+At this point, we should get the following as the main routes with `backend` prefix:

 ```
 GET|HEAD backend/livewire/livewire.js ..............
 Livewire\Mechanisms › FrontendAsset